top of page

 Black Healers and Healthcare Professionals

-After joining BMHA Nashville, Black clinicians, healers, and health practitioners can connect with potential patients by joining our Black healers and healthcare profesional database.
+After joining the Black Mental Health Village, Black clinicians, healers, and health practitioners can connect with potential patients by joining our Black Healers and healthcare professional database.

 Young Nurse